Mindich's sister lives in Moscow flat owned by Russian general close to Putin, journalists say

 Background:

-- On the morning of 10 November, it emerged that NABU was carrying out searches involving businessman Tymur Mindich and the then Minister of Justice, Herman Halushchenko.
+- On the morning of 10 November, it emerged that NABU was carrying out searches at the homes of businessman Tymur Mindich and the then Minister of Justice, Herman Halushchenko.
 On the same day, Ukrainska Pravda sources reported that Mindich had fled abroad just hours before the searches began.

 - Later that day, NABU announced that it had uncovered a large-scale corruption scheme involving the embezzlement of funds in the energy sector and released audio recordings of conversations between the suspects.